-I love soup, it is my go to meal all the time, summer or winter.
-Growing up in a Polish household, we had soup year round, everyday before dinner.
-There are so many delicious polish soups, my favorite being the sour ones – so yummy.
+I love soup, it is my go-to meal all the time, summer or winter.
+Growing up in a Polish household, we had soup year round, every day before dinner.
+There are so many delicious polish soups, my favourite being the sour ones – so yummy.
 I shall save those for another day.

 Nowadays, when cooking meals at home I especially enjoy hearty soups.
 Soups that are rich and creamy, leave you feeling pleasantly full, satisfied, healthy and they are my favourite.
 I’d like to share with you a quick and easy recipe for minestrone soup, perfect for lunch and as a starter for dinner (or even dinner itself).

 I usually make a big batch of bone broth at some point during the week.
 Separating it into jars and storing it in the fridge allows me to make a fantastic different soup every few days and watch Friends reruns while I cook!
 Below is the recipe it is super easy to make and works great as a hearty vegan soup!